From indexed grammars to generating functions: The case of one index symbol

-If the equation for loading of index $f$ takes form $V_{n}(z)=V_{n+1}(z)W_{n}(z)$ , a similar argument derives $V_{0}(z)=\prod_{n\geq0}W_{n}(z)$.
-Allowing $e=\pm1$ in either form merely shifts indices in the sum/product and does not affect the logic of the argument.
-Therefore, in all cases the variables $V_{n}(z)$ are eliminated from the system of equations induced by the grammar $\mathfrak{G}$.
-We assumed that $\mathbf{V}$ was the only variable loading indices, so all other grammar variables either unload/pop indices (yielding finitely many finite recurrences of bounded depth) or evaluate as terminals (supplying recurrence initial conditions).
+Allowing $e=\pm1$ in the previous paragraph merely shifts indices in the sum and does not affect the logic of the argument.
+Therefore, in all cases the variables $V_{n}(z)$ for each $n>0$ are eliminated from the system of equations induced by the grammar $\mathfrak{G}$.
+We assumed that $\mathbf{V}$ was the only variable loading indices, so all other grammar variables either unload/pop indices or are terminals.
+Consequently, the remaining functions describe a finite triangular system, with finitely many finite recurrences of bounded depth and known initial conditions.
 The solution of this simplified system is $S(z)$. \end{proof}

+We observe that the expression for $V_{0}(z)$ derived above actually converges as an analytic function in a neighborhood of zero (see section~\ref{sec:ogf} above).
 It turns out that the balanced hypothesis used above is already satisfied.

-\begin{lem} Suppose the indexed grammar $\mathfrak{G}$ is unambiguous, reduced, $\varepsilon$-free, and has only one index symbol $f$ (other than \$).
+\begin{lem} Suppose the indexed grammar $\mathfrak{G}$ is unambiguous, strongly reduced, $\varepsilon$-free, and has only one index symbol $f$ (other than \$).
 Then $\mathfrak{G}$ is balanced. \end{lem}

 \begin{proof} If the language produced by $\mathfrak{G}$ is finite, there is nothing to prove so we may assume the language is infinite.
 Let us define a special sequence of grammar productions used in producing a terminal word.
 Suppose a sentential form contains several variables, each of which is ready for unloading of the index symbol $f$.
 A \textit{step} will consist of unloading a single $f$ from each of these non-terminals, starting from the leftmost variable.
 After the step, each of these variables will hold an index string that is exactly one character shorter than before.